Breast Lump

 You may also like: Breast Changes and Pain During Early Pregnancy: Causes and Remedies

 Unlike the common breast lumps, the breast cancer lumps are painless and they are not red when they first appear.
 Breast cancer lumps won’t clear up with any of the above treatments.
-However, it is usually very difficult to even the doctors to differentiate between a benign and a cancerous bump.
+However, it is usually very difficult for even the doctors to differentiate between a benign and a cancerous bump.
 Though rare, the possibility of developing breast cancer while you’re pregnant cannot be ruled out.
 It is always better to consult the doctor in any case.

 You may also like: Top 10 Tips to Prevent Breast Cancer